floatingman/primenumbersolver/README.md

 Potential improvements for future versions:

 - **Segmented Sieve**: For very large ranges that exceed memory limitations
-- **Parallel Processing**: Using OpenMP for multi-threaded execution
 - **GPU Acceleration**: For very large ranges using CUDA or OpenCL
 - **Advanced Sieves**: Implementation of Atkin's sieve or Sundaram's sieve
 - **Web Interface**: Cloud deployment with a web-based interface
+- **Distributed Computing**: Support for cluster-based prime number generation

 ## License